Abhishek23484/OIBSIB_Level-1/README.md

 In this I have completed 3 tasks of Level-1 which was provided by Oasis Infobyte.

-In task 1, I have create a Landing Page of Boat.
+In task 1, I have create a Landing Page of JBL.

 In task 2, I have create my Personal Portfolio.